 - For aerosol generating procedures we will have to wear FFP2 or FFP3 masks, visors and gowns which will be changed after each patient.

-- We will also leave at least 15 mins between patients to disinfect the surgery thoroughly and to avoid contact between patients.
+- We will also leave some extra time between patients to disinfect the surgery thoroughly and to avoid contact between patients.

 Unfortunately, because of the above, there will be some extra charges but we will try to keep these as limited as we possibly can.

 How It Will Work When You Come